stappersg/vBook/src/reference/vSL/rules.md

         // ... other rules / actions

-        // Trailing rule (default behavior for rcpt stage) rule "default" || deny(),
+        // Trailing rule (denying is the default behavior for rcpt stage) rule "default" || deny(),
     ]
 }
 ```

-> As with firewall rules, the best practice is to deny "everything" and only accept authorized and known flows (like the example above).
+> As with firewall rules, the best practice is to deny "everything" and only accept authorized and known clients (like the example above).